Greek Organization Requirements

 2. Chapter members must sign an academic release form allowing the university to compile their academic record and submit it to Fraternity and Sorority Affairs.

-1. All chapters must have a faculty or staff advisor, a chapter advisor, and an active alumni board.
+1. All chapters must have a faculty or staff advisor, a chapter advisor.

 2. All chapters must belong to recognized University Greek council and adhere to all of the governing council’s rules and regulations.

-2. All chapter houses shall be alcohol and drug free.
-For chapter events, please refer to the Event Policy.
+D) All chapter houses shall be alcohol and drug free.
+For chapter events, please refer to the FSA Policy and Procedure Packet.

-1. All chapters must submit a recruitment week plan that reflects the national standard of values-based recruiting.
-The recruitment week plan must be submitted to Fraternity and Sororoity Affairs at least two weeks before the start of each semester.
+1. All councils must submit a formal recruitment week plan that reflects a standard of values-based recruiting.
+The recruitment week plan must be submitted to Fraternity and Sorority Affairs prior to the start of the respective councils recruitment week.

-2. Chapters must have their new members attend the New Member Education Workshop available throughout each semester.
+2. Chapters must have their new members attend the New Member Education Orientation available throughout each semester.

 3. Alcohol is not allowed before, during and after recruitment events.